Many Clients Report Feeling Symptoms of Burnout From The Divorce Process

 Shortened attention span and a short fuse

 Things that used to roll off your back may cause you to explode if you are feeling the effects of burn out.
-This can result in yelling at your children, being short with your colleagues and generally taking your stress out on those around you.
+This can result in yelling at loved ones, being short with your colleagues and generally taking your stress out on those around you.
 This can result in feelings of guilt and further increase your stress.
 You may also find it extremely difficult to focus your attention on one task.
 For example, you may find yourself reading the same line of an email over and over again trying to comprehend the meaning.

 Lack of self-care

-With all your attention focused on your divorce proceedings and other daily tasks – work, kids, paying the bills, it can be easy for your self care routines to fall by the wayside.
+With all your attention focused on your divorce proceedings and other daily tasks – work, kids, paying the bills, it can be easy for your self-care routines to fall by the wayside.
 Often, it seems like if we take time away from caring for ourselves, we will have more time to focus on the matters that are causing us stress.
 However, this could not be more untrue.
 Our bodies need care in the form of nutrients, sleep and exercise to function properly.

 If you recognize any of the above signs of burnout in yourself, help is available.
 A doctor can assist in diagnosing you with burnout and help you address the many psychical and emotional symptoms.